Configure Ray clusters to use token authentication#

 Follow Deploy a KubeRay operator to install the latest stable KubeRay operator from the Helm repository.

-Deploy a Ray cluster with authentication enabled#
+Deploy a Ray cluster with token authentication#

 kubectl apply -f https://raw.githubusercontent.com/ray-project/kuberay/refs/heads/master/ray-operator/config/samples/ray-cluster.auth.yaml

-Verify initial unauthorized access#
+Verify initial unauthenticated access#

 Attempt to submit a Ray job to the cluster to verify that authentication is required.
 You should receive a 401 Unauthorized error: